-20 Talking Points1.
+20 tips for talking about the birds and the bees1.
 Put yourself in their shoes.
 Many parents dread talking to their child on the subject, often because they can't bear the idea that their son or daughter may have sex.

 Try to remember what it was like for you.
 Were you horribly ill-prepared for your first sexual encounter or didn't have a clue about how your body worked?
 Just because you talk to your child about sex, doesn't mean they're going to rush off and have it.
 Talking openly and giving them accurate information will take away the mystery and confusion of sex and probably help them be more responsible.

 Talk about relationships on TV soaps, news stories about teenage pregnancy, and use cues to bring up difficult subjects such as sexual abuse or masturbation.
-It will help your child to feel confident about talking about sex with you.
+If it's part of your normal discussions, this will help your child to feel confident about talking about sex with you.